Pytheas: Record

+Pytheas described his travels in a work that has not survived; only excerpts remain, quoted or paraphrased by later authors.
+Much of what is known about Pytheas comes from commentary written by historians during the classical period hundreds of years after Pytheas's journeys occurred, most familiarly in Strabo's Geographica (late 1st century BC, or early 1st century AD), passages in the world history written by Diodorus of Sicily between 60 and 30 BC, and Pliny's Natural History (AD 77).

+Diodorus does not mention Pytheas by name.
+The association is made as follows: Pliny reports: "Timaeus says there is an island named Mictis [...] where tin is found, and to which the Britons cross."
+Diodorus says that tin was brought to the island of Ictis, where there was an emporium.
+Walbank (1956), Mette (1952) and Roller (2006) agree that Diorodus' information on the British Isles is an epitome of Pytheas via Timaeus.

-Scholars of the 19th century tended to interpret these titles as the names of distinct works covering separate voyages; for example, Smith's Dictionary of Greek and Roman Biography and Mythology hypothesizes a voyage to Britain and Thule written about in "Ocean" and another from Cadiz to the river Don, written about in "Sail Around".
+Scholars of the 19th century tended to interpret these titles as the names of distinct works covering separate voyages; for example, Smith's Dictionary of Greek and Roman Biography and Mythology hypothesizes a voyage to Britain and Thule written about in "Ocean" and another from Cádiz to the river Don, written about in "A Sailing-Around".
 As is common with ancient texts, multiple titles may represent a single source, for example, if a title refers to a section rather than the whole.
-Presently, periplus is recognized as a genre of navigational literature.
-Mainstream consensus is that there was only one work, "on the Ocean", which was based on a periplus.
+Mainstream consensus is that there was only one work, "On the Ocean", which was based on a periplus, a type of navigational literature.

-Diodorus did not mention Pytheas by name.
-The association is made as follows: Pliny reported that "Timaeus says there is an island named Mictis … where tin is found, and to which the Britons cross."
-Diodorus said that tin was brought to the island of Ictis, where there was an emporium.
-The last link was supplied by Strabo, who said that an emporium on the island of Corbulo in the mouth of the river Loire was associated with the Britain of Pytheas by Polybius.
-Assuming that Ictis, Mictis and Corbulo are the same, Diodorus appears to have read Timaeus, who must have read Pytheas, whom Polybius also read.
+Surviving fragments

+Only 'fragments' (i.e., quotations in other authors) or references/epitomies survive of Pytheas' original work in the works of other authors.
+Scott (2022) cited at least 39 such examples.